rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 rowTrans.LinkTo(dest);
 ```

-This will create a data  flow pipe CSVSource -> RowTransformation -> DBDestination
+This will create a data  flow pipe CsvSource -> RowTransformation -> DbDestination

 ### Executing the dataflow